chocolates/ETH-Algorithm-Lab/notes.md

 * _Germs(week 8)_: nearest neighbor graph + sort/binary search
 * _Light the Stage(week 10)_: Use DT for the first test case.
 For the second test case, just try the trivial method.
 * _Revenge of the Sith(week 10)_: It uses the property that __DT contains the EMST__. __Given the distance threshold, two nodes are connected on the EMST of G <==> these two nodes are connected on G__.
 * _[Clues(week 11)](https://github.com/chocolates/ETH-Algorithm-Lab/blob/master/Official%20Solutions/solution-clues.pdf)_: Connected components —> for the given distance threshold, EMST and original graph is equal w.r.t connectivity.
-Furthermore, it checks whether the graph is two colorable.
+Furthermore, to check whether the graph is two colorable, we just need to construct two new DT.

 ## BGL